DavyMaddelein/pepshell/README.md

 | [![download](http://genesis.ugent.be/uvpublicdata/pepshell/downloadpepshellbutton.png)](http://genesis.ugent.be/downloadredirect.php?toolname=pepshell) | *0.9 - All platforms* |

 ### Example Dataset
-Test file can be found [here](http://genesis.ugent.be/pepshell/testfiles).
+Test files can be found [here](http://genesis.ugent.be/pepshell/testfiles).

 [Go to top of page](#pepshell)